openMSL/sl-1-3-object-based-generic-perception-object-model/test/behavior/005_occlusion_radar/README.md

 ## Metric

-Object 2 is expected to be occluded and therefore not seen by the sensor In the analyze.py script the average number of detected moving objects over all simulation time steps is calculated.
+Both objects are expected to be seen.
+In the analyze.py script the average number of detected moving objects over all simulation time steps is calculated.

 ## Pass/Fail Criterion

-The test fails, if it differs from the expectation value of 1.0, as only one vehicle is expected to be seen.
+The test fails, if it differs from the expectation value of 2.0, as both vehicles are expected to be seen.